forkd/tesla/README.md

 # Database

 The resulting database (`tesla`) size depends on the number of data transmitted and received by OpenBSD machine, of course.
-Empirically, I noticed that a 145 MB pflog file added ~ 795 K rows in database.
+Empirically, I noticed that a 145 MB pflog file added ~ 795 K rows in the database.

 If a local IPv4 address was logged, then GeoLite won't be able to figure out its country, so it'll be recorded as `None`.
 The same happens with IP addresses not tracked by GeoLite.
 Packets with no transport layer data, will also record as `None` those fields.

 Tesla was not tested with IPv6.

-## Tables

-* **Captures**: this table is wiped every time `upd8db` is executed, then it receives new data from pflog file.
-* **Summaries**: stores the daily summaries of logged packets.

 # About